jafingerhut/core.btree-vector/doc/intro.md

 <img src="images/b-tree-order-5-concatenate-example-1.png" alt="Concatenate T1 with larger height T2, T2 has root with less than B children" width="800" align="middle">

-#### Concatenate T1 to larger height T2 that has B children in its root
+#### Concatenate T1 with larger height T2 that has B children in its root

 In this concatenation example, T2's root node R2 has B children, so we add a new parent of R2, and a path from that new root to R1, then fix